Coderwelsch/wled-2d-pixel-drawer/README.md

 ## Features

-- simple canvas to draw pixel matrix
+- simple canvas to draw on pixel matrix projects
-- controls for brightness and ip / hostname of the wled device
+- switch between canvas mode and 2d effects mode
-- frontend updates esp via wled json api
+- link to original WLED settings
-- some features and default settings can be toggled and changed via [.env](./.env.example) variables
+- optional controls for brightness and ip / hostname of the wled device
-- NEW: added a second view/page to select 2d wled effects
+- features and settings can be turned off/on and can be changed via [.env](./.env.example) variables

 ![frontend.png](docs/frontend.png)